alexvollmer/archive.alexvollmer.com/content/posts/day-two-rails-conf-07-summary.md

 Most of the booths held no interest until I stumbled across the Powell's Books stand.
 There before my eyes were stack of geek books.
 The night before I made the trek out to Powell's via Portland's delightful MAX transit system.
 If you've never been to Powell's do yourself a favor and go.
 For geeks, the Technical Bookstore simply can't be beat.

 Anyway, I figured there wouldn't be anything new there that I hadn't seen the night before at the Mothership.
 Of course, I was wrong.
-There before my eyes was shiny new O'Reilly book titled “REST Web Services”.
+There before my eyes was shiny new O'Reilly book titled "REST Web Services".
 I had been aware that Leonard Richardson and Sam Ruby were working on this book, but had lost track of when they were actually going to publish.
-I spent a little quality time with the chapter on S3 and my hopes were confirmed—this is going to be a good book.
+I spent a little quality time with the chapter on S3 and my hopes were confirmed&mdash;this is going to be a good book.

 REST has gotten a lot of press lately, but I think a lot of people really don't have a good grasp of the concepts.
 To this point the only literature has either been Roy Fielding's original dissertation and a few derivatives of that paper.
 I think Fielding's paper is definitely with reading.
 It's very dense and repays the reader with each read.
 However, for REST to truly take hold the community really needs a thoughtful source that boils down the essence of the architectural style in a consumable format.
 Given the eagerness with which REST is being embraced and the dearth of practical resources on this topic, I would expect this book to be a well-loved, dog-eared volume on a lot of desks.
 # Amazon Web Services